Scotland’s Oldest Bridges.

 Some notes on bridge history and documentary evidence.

 The first all-masonry vaulted bridges began to appear in the 12th century.
-Stone bridges may have been mentioned earlier, but those may have been limited to stone piers with wooden superstructure.
+Stone bridges may have been mentioned earlier, but these may well have been limited to stone piers with wooden superstructure.
 The earliest vaults were akin to causeways with culverts/ portals to let the water pass through.
 They had rounded arches in the Norman (Romanesque) style.
 None of these remain in Scotland.
 There are only a few in England.
-In part, this is because of age and decay, but more importantly because there was only a brief period after masonry vaulted bridges were introduced before the Gothic era arrived from France, and styles changed to pointed arches.
+In part, this is because of age and decay, but more importantly because there was only a brief period after masonry vaulted bridges were introduced, before the Gothic era arrived from France, when the style changed to pointed arches.
 Most 13th, 14th and 15thcentury bridge arches are of pointed style.
 Rounded arches became the norm again in the 16th century.

 In Scotland, we have to rely on the archives for information on the very oldest bridges, as little remains structurally of anything built before 1400.
 The archives too, however, have their limitations.
-There are important gaps in the Scottish national records and this leads to a shortfall in minutes of royal-sponsored bridge-building and maintenance.
-In the 1290s, Edward I of England removed a significant portion of the archives to London; in the 1560s, Reformation zeal led to the destruction of many religious papers and charters; in 1651, Cromwell plundered the national archives and moved a large section to the Tower of London.
+There are important gaps in the Scottish national records and this leads to a shortfall in minutes of royal-sponsored bridge-building and maintenance; in the 1290s, Edward I of England removed a significant portion of the archives to London; in the 1560s, Reformation zeal led to the destruction of many religious papers and charters; in 1651, Cromwell plundered the national archives and moved a large section to the Tower of London.
 Ten years later, at the Restoration, these were consigned to two ships for return to Edinburgh.
-One of them, the Elizabeth of Burntisland sank off the coast of Northumbria with the complete loss of its precious cargo.
-Despite these catastrophes, we have formal references in state documents and charters to bridges in Ayr(1236), Dunkeld(1260), Berwick(1195), Brechin (1220), Haddington(1202), Dumfries (1270), Stirling (1296), Perth (1202), Aberdeen(1310), Bridge of Earn(1317) and Roxburgh(1330).
+One of them, the Elizabeth of Burntisland, sank off the coast of Northumbria with the complete loss of its precious cargo.
+Despite these catastrophes, we have formal references in state documents and charters to bridges in Ayr(1236), Dunkeld(1260), Berwick(1195), Brechin (1220), Haddington(1202), Dumfries (1270), Stirling (1296), Perth (1202), Aberdeen(1373), Bridge of Earn(1317) and Roxburgh(1330).
 These references merely attest that at that time there was a bridge, probably at the location we expect.
 Some would have been built of wood, possibly with stone piers, and not rebuilt with masonry vaults until a later date.
 Acts of the Parliaments of Scotland, Privy Council registers, Exchequer Rolls, Treasury documents and Stuart royal itineraries tell us about thirty major bridges that required expense or maintenance earlier than 1560; many of these still exist, substantially as they were at that time.
+It appears that Balgownie Bridge is the only example of a complete, intact, un-widened, 14th century bridge.

-Our existing pre-reformation bridges are from the 15th and early 16th century.
+Most of our existing Pre-Reformation bridges are from the 15th and early 16th century.
 Many were commissioned by bishops and some by wealthy landowners.
 Bridge building and repair was an act of charity, even piety, and there is a shared timescale as well as some shared technology with the building of medieval cathedrals.
-There was a reduction in bridge building in the late 16th century due to investment-uncertainty as the Reformation progressed.
+There was a reduction in bridge building in the late 16th century due to investment uncertainty as the Reformation progressed.
 However, a renewed enthusiasm came in the early 17th century, in the Collection period; post-reformation fervour persuaded congregations to contribute in order to facilitate church attendance.
-These were narrow 9ft wide structures.
+These were narrow 9 ft. wide structures.

 There was always attention to maintenance.
-A series of rather weak and ineffectual acts of parliament were passed between 1555 and 1667, requiring Justices of the Peace to attend to parish roads and bridges.
-The visit of the King in 1603 ( James V1) seemed to push the agenda forward.
-Finally, acts between 1669 and 1686 established the Commissioners of Supply for each of the sheriffdoms or shires in which prominent landowners had duties including the raising of a Land Tax and the maintenance and building of bridges.
-Justices of the Peace still presided, particularly in the South.
+A series of rather weak and ineffectual acts of Parliament were passed between 1555 and 1667 requiring Justices of the Peace to attend to parish roads and bridges.
+The visit of the King in 1617 ( James VI) seemed to push the agenda forward.
+Finally, legislation between 1669 and 1686 established the Commissioners of Supply for each of the sheriffdoms or shires in which prominent landowners had duties including the raising of a Land Tax and the maintenance and building of bridges.
+Justices of the Peace presided, particularly in the South.
 Statute labour forces were raised comprising both men and horses.
 ‘Bridge Money’ assessments were made which could be accessed for repairs or new builds.
 Old Statistical Accounts (1790s) sometimes indicate that all men between 15 and 60yrs had to contribute 6 days per year or pay the ‘commutation fee’ of one shilling and sixpence.
-Most of the real work was on bridges.
-In this period, most roads were still beaten pathways with more or less pothole repair.
-Wheeled travel was extremely difficult.
+Much of the real work was on bridges; in this period, most roads were still beaten pathways in more or less states of repair; wheeled travel was extremely difficult.
 In general terms the Statute Labour arrangements were a failure and were complemented (or superseded) by the Turnpike Acts of Parliament producing better roads and bridges from 1750 through to the 19th century.
 The Commissions survived the 1707 Act of Union, and continued activity until 1890 when their powers, as well as those of the turnpike trusts, were passed to the county councils.
-However, the real surge in new bridge building was from 1725 to 1780, when the Hanoverian military started to build roads and bridges whilst expediently ignoring the existing, inadequate, statute-labour arrangements.
+However, the real surge in new bridge building was from 1725 to 1760 when the Hanoverian military started to build roads and bridges whilst expediently ignoring the existing, patchy , statute-labour arrangements.
 Only some of these military bridges are included in this collection.
-Roy's map include General Wade's bridges but only a proportion of Major Caulfield’s.
+Roy's map includes General Wade's bridges but only a proportion of Major Caulfield’s.
 (An expandable map of all the military roads can be found here).
 Drove roads complemented the military road network.
 A labyrinth of routes carried the black cattle to key market locations.
 Generally speaking, drovers did not like bridges because the cattle were prone to panic- and bridge builders did not like cattle because of the damage done.
 Tolls were essential to pay for maintenance; this was an unpopular overhead for the drovers, to be avoided when possible.

-Next came the period of Parliamentary bridges, though we are now later than the limited scope of this catalogue.
-It was a separately funded initiative of bridge and road building, launched by an 1803 Act, in which Thomas Telford was employed to set out clear and well-regulated specifications.
+Then came the period of Parliamentary bridges, though we are now later than the limited scope of this catalogue.
+This was a separately funded initiative of bridge and road building, launched by an 1803 Act, in which Thomas Telford was employed to set out clear and well-regulated specifications.
 His bridges were similar to military bridges but better built.
 Many of Commissioner of Supply bridges in the South were built at about the same time as these military bridges and Parliamentary bridges in the Highlands.
-In the late eighteenth and early nineteenth centuries, this mix was complemented by many more major bespoke bridges from John Smeaton (Kenmore, Perth and Banff), John Rennie (Kelso, Musselburgh, New Galloway and Newton Stewart) and of course from Thomas Telford himself, who, in addition to remotely overseeing some 1000 Parliamentary bridges, found time to build 30 more to his own personal design including Dean bridge in Edinburgh, Potarch Bridge and Bonar Bridge.
+In the late eighteenth and early nineteenth centuries, this mix was complemented by many more major bespoke bridges from John Smeaton (Kenmore, Perth and Banff), John Rennie (Kelso, Musselburgh, New Galloway and Newton Stewart), Alexander Stevens( Ayr, Ancrum, Roxburgh) and of course from Thomas Telford himself, who, in addition to remotely overseeing some 1000 Parliamentary bridges, found time to build 30 more to his own personal design including Dean bridge in Edinburgh, Potarch Bridge and Bonar Bridge.

 A good description of the 18th century road network and travel can be found here.

 Some evidence can be interesting particularly with respect to bridges which no longer exist.
-There are many 'Brigends' on the old maps but frequently without the accompanying bridge.
+There are many 'Brigends' on the old maps, but frequently without the accompanying bridge.
 Presumably, there was once a bridge at these locations and a careful look through the oldest maps is sometimes useful.
-'Drochaig' or 'Drochit' translates from Gallic and the same applies.
+'Drochaig' or 'Drochit' translates from Gaelic and the same applies.
 Drumnadrochit on the north bank of Loch Ness has no bridge on any of the three ancient maps.
 Kindrochit( Bridgend) at Braemar suggests a very ancient bridge on the Cluny.
 On the north bank of the River Tweed, near Coldstream, is the small village of Birgham.
-This may have been Briggeham in the past, meaning 'bridge-settlement.'
-In 1018 there was a significant battle at Carham, half a mile away on the south bank, which established the Tweed as the Scottish border.
+This was sometimes Briggeham in the past, meaning bridge-settlement.
+(In 1018 there was a significant battle at Carham, half a mile away on the south bank which established the Tweed as the Scottish border.)
 Ancient charters identify a bridge at Stanbrig on the Luther Water near Laurencekirk and another at Athebethy in Perthshire.
 Boat o’Brig, south of Fochabers, is identified in the 13th century as the Pons de Spee, maintained at some expense by the see of Elgin.
 Other ancient charters identify lost bridges on the Urie , the Leven, the Mottray, the Quiech and the Ettrick.
 Gough’s map, circa 1300, shows the Pons Aghmore on the upper reaches of the Forth.
 Aghmore translates as ‘big ford’.
 In this respect, Roy’s map of 1755 shows important fords at Frew, Cardross and at Gartmore.

 There is another intriguing item of relevant evidence from much earlier times: a Roman coin, dated 208 AD, which features a bridge from the campaign of the Roman Emperor Severus, in Scotland.
 The coin was struck to celebrate this huge military adventure which took the army well north of theForth and Clyde.
 It is interesting to speculate on the location of that bridge.